 Northern VA is full of suburbs, and the closer in that you get to DC, the more urban the landscape is.
 Small lots, dense housing, and lots of busy roads are common right outside of the city.

 If that sounds overwhelming, there is good news for you.
-There are some neighborhoods that are convenient to major roads and amenities, yet have a woodsy, spacious and tucked away vibe.
+There are some neighborhoods that are convenient to major roads and amenities, yet have a woodsy, spacious and “tucked away” kind of vibe.

 There are several of these scattered throughout NOVA, with larger than average lots and massive mature trees providing privacy.

-The homes in Fairfax Acres, Cobbdale and the small subdivisions surrounding this space is one of those little havens.
+The homes in Fairfax Acres, Cobbdale and the small subdivisions surrounding this space offer one of those little havens.

 If you are looking for a detached home with that nice combination of convenience and serenity, it is a great idea to take a look.